vincenzoaellis/malaviR/README.md

 #> 6     Veterinary
 ```

+The `extract_table()` help file lists all nine tables you can download directly into `R`.
+Or you can specify `"all"` and get them all as a list.

 BLAST a sequence to MalAvi
 --------------------------

+You can BLAST your own sequences against the MalAvi database using the `blast_malavi()` function.
+Your input sequence just needs to be specified as a character string.

 ``` r
 ## define a sequence.
 This is the Plasmodium parasite ACAGR1